dadezzz/iac-manifests/docker-compose/README.md

 # Docker compose

-Docker compose is the method that I currently use to deploy containers.

 Most of the containers are deployed only on one host except for those that would normally run as a DaemonSet in kubernetes.
-To set specific options for each set I extend base docker compose files with configurations based on the hostname of the targeted node.
+To set specific options for each host I extend base docker compose files with configurations based on the hostname of the targeted node.